Harris Creek exists to help everyone follow Jesus by engaging the lost, equipping the saints, and empowering members for service.

 What We Value

 Every business, organization, family, and individual has certain values important to them.
 How closely our actions align with the things we say we value is often an indicator of how well we are accomplishing our mission.
 Harris Creek is no different.
 We have eight Core Values that are vital to who we are as a church.
 We want these values to serve as a filter for what we say and do as a church.
-For a more detailed understanding of what we believe, you can read about our doctrine here.
-As a church, we will always strive to be:

 We believe authenticity, integrity, transparency, and sincerity should mark those whose confidence is in Jesus.
 “The goal of this command is love, which comes from a pure heart and a good conscience and a sincere faith.” – 1 Timothy 1:5

 We believe success is measured by our ability to help everyone follow Jesus.
 Full devotion to Jesus is normal for every believer.
 As Christians, we are called to action in carrying out our faith.
 This action necessarily includes deployment of our unique spiritual gifts in serving others.
 In our service, as with every area of our ministry and in our lives, we strive for excellence without compromise.
 “Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.” – Romans 12:1-2

 We believe prayer is essential to everything we do.
 “Devote yourselves to prayer, being watchful and thankful.” – Colossians 4:2